-Communicating in Indonesian and learning about the Indonesian culture

-LOTE - Indonesian
+You may be interested in this Elective if you enjoy: Communicating in Indonesian and learning about the Indonesian culture.
+Or wish to pursue these subjects in the Senior Years: LOTE - Indonesian

 Major Focus - The Individual and Indonesian Speaking Communities

 In this unit, students continue to develop all of the key language skills, with an emphasis of producing texts for different contexts and audiences.
 Learning is based around the themes of the individual, being a guest in Indonesia, cooking and environmental conservation.
 Students further develop their cultural and language awareness throughout the unit.